-The Corporation entered into Casino Operating and Services Agreements (COSAs) with certain Land-based Casino Gaming service providers (Note 14.b) and Charitable Gaming Centre Service Providers Agreements (CGCSPAs) with Charitable Gaming service providers (individually, and collectively, the service providers).
+The Corporation entered into Casino Operating and Services Agreements (COSAs) with certain Land-based Casino Gaming service providers (Note 13.b) and Charitable Gaming Centre Service Providers Agreements (CGCSPAs) with Charitable Gaming service providers (individually, and collectively, the service providers).
 The Corporation does not control these service providers and therefore does not consolidate the financial position or results of operations of these service providers.
-The Corporation recognizes its share of gaming revenue generated at the Land-based Gaming sites operated by service providers.
 OLG continues to conduct and manage Land-based Gaming sites while the service providers assume control of the day-to-day operations.